1 Custom Settings

 |com.mendix.core.SessionIdCookieName||Defines the name of the cookie value which represents the session id.
 Can be useful to change when running in a container which assumes a certain name for the session cookie (e.g. Pivotal assumes ‘JSESSIONID’ as session cookie name).||XASSESSIONID|

 The settings below influence the behavior of the log files.
 These settings can only be used on-premises.
-In the cloud these won’t result in a difference in behavior.
+In the cloud these settings do not change any behavior.

 |LogFileName||The name of the log file.
 The log files (actual log file plus back-up files) will be placed in the folder specified by the setting Log Path.||Application.log|